iExploze/Song-Guess-good/README.md

 - Ricky (github name: LogicCTDT)
 - Flora (github name: mangolala1)

-Note: To run the program on IntelliJ, you must install this: https://jar-download.com/artifacts/org.swinglabs.swingx/swingx-autocomplete/1.6.5-1/source-code/org/jdesktop/swingx/autocomplete/AutoCompleteDecorator.java
+Note: To run the program on IntelliJ, you must add the jarfiles in the jar_files folder as dependencies.
+They are part of an old swing feature that implemented autocomplete.
+It has since been removed in Java 8.
+Additionally, the files can be found at this website: https://jar-download.com/artifacts/org.swinglabs.swingx/swingx-autocomplete/1.6.5-1/source-code/org/jdesktop/swingx/autocomplete/AutoCompleteDecorator.java

 Work flow of the team: